 An in-memory collection of private key and trusted certificate pairs.
 The information is protected by a passphrase, such as a password, a credit card number, Personal Identification Number, or some other form of personal identification information.
 In the Administration Console, the keystore is referred to as the Trusted Keystore.
-For more information, see SDK 1.4.1 Javadoc produced by Sun Microsystems, Inc., which is available at http://download.oracle.com/javase/6/docs/api/index.html.
+For more information, see SDK 1.4.1 Javadoc, which is available at http://download.oracle.com/javase/6/docs/api/index.html.
 See also private key, trusted (root) certificate authority.